Negodiaev/next-js-dashboard/README.md

-## Next.js App Router Course - Final
+## Next.js Dashboard app

-This is the final template for the Next.js App Router Course.
-It contains the final code for the dashboard application.
+Learning Next.js (v14) via creating a dashboard app.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.